frikkfossdal/dynamic_knobs/README.md

 # Haptic Knob Interface

 I want to have knobs that uses torque and position control to provide a diverse and muli-purpose interface.
 Essentially I want to be able to modulate torque based on selected application.
 Random Access Project gives a good summary in [this](https://www.youtube.com/watch?v=9Eh1p_rUQMA) video.
-I think interfaces like this also holds potential for machine control and making practices.
-I'm imaganing an interface that could enable users to feel / interact in more tangible ways by reflecting stock or machine properties through torque.
+I think interfaces like this also holds potential for machine control.
+I'm imagining an interface that could enable users to feel / interact in more tangible ways by reflecting stock or machine properties through torque.
 More reflections about this later.
 I want to implement!

 I have aquired some key ingrediences to get me started.
 I won't explain the details behind BLDC control and FOC, but here is a list of useful links and resources: